 Valentine’s Day is coming.
 And our minds turn to all those romantic images of love: hearts, roses, cupid, maybe a dove or two.
 But I don’t see doves very often.
-And when I do, they are usually mixed within the huge flock of pigeons that are scrabbling under someone’s feeder for birdseed.
+And when I do, they are usually mixed within the huge flock of pigeons that are scrabbling for birdseed under someone’s feeder.
 Not very romantic.

 When I think of romance, I think of the hard work that comes with a relationship.
 And these two have it.
 Foraging in frigid waters for a mussel or a limpet.
 Scrambling over rocks to stick together.
 Braving the waves to teach their youngster how to survive.
 That’s the real thing.